Q. What do I need to know before entering the Narrows?

 Q. How did it get its name?

-A. It is believed, but not certain, that the Virgin River was named "La Virgen" by Spanish Catholic Missionaries in honor of the Virgin Mary.
+A. It is believed that the Virgin River was named "La Virgen" by Spanish Catholic Missionaries in honor of the Virgin Mary.

 Q. Where does the river start and end?

 A. The North Fork of the Virgin river begins north of Zion at Cascade Falls which comes out of a cave near Navajo Lake (elevation 9,000 ft).
 The East Fork of the Virgin River originates above Long Valley.
-Both the North and East Forks of the Virgin River run through the park and empty into Lake Mead (approx. 1,000 ft elevation) and then into the Colorado River, which empties into the Gulf of California/Sea of Cortez.
+Both the North and East Forks of the Virgin River run through the park and empty into the Colorado River at Lake Mead (approx. 1,000 ft elevation).